oroinc/documentation/crm/dev_guide/ui/layout.rst

 The configuration files of all available themes are merged when the service container is being compiled.
-Since the merge process does override values if they are defined in more than one file, you can make use of it when you are in the need to customize an existing theme.
+Since the merge process does override values if they are defined in more than one file, you can make use of it when you need to customize an existing theme.

 For example, imagine that you want to use the *Oro* theme from the OroUIBundle, but you want to use a custom label and favicon for it.
 The definition of the *Oro* theme as defined in the bundle looks